object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Reverse Polish notation, or postfix notation, is a way of writing
-mathematical operations without using operator priority or brackets in
+mathematical operations without using operator precedence or brackets in
 order to determine the order of operations.
 This makes the
 implementation of reverse Polish notation arithmetic particularly
 simple.
 Reverse Polish calculators require fewer button pushes for